vuestorefront/vue-storefront/packages/core/docs/advanced/context.md

 # Context API

-The application context is essential when it comes to sharing something across the app.
-A runtime config, current connection to the API, API tokens, user session, and everything else related to the current request should be stored within the context.
+The application context is essential when it comes to sharing data across the app.
+It stores a runtime config, current connection to the API, API tokens, user session, and everything else related to the current request.

-The common solution that may come to your mind in such a case is using one global object to store everything you need in the app.
-However, by doing this, you would be sharing data not only over the app but also across all of the incoming requests.
-That would cause lots of issues, and your app wouldn't be able to handle ordinary traffic.
+The common solution that may come to your mind is using one global object to store everything.
+However, by doing this, you would share data across all incoming requests.
+That would cause issues such as session leaks.

 ## Context data structure